What is Tennis Elbow?

 Tennis Elbow Treatment

-Over time, repetitive activities can strain the muscles and put stress on the tendons.
+Over time, repetitive activities can strain forearm muscles and put stress on the tendons.
 This means that a well-developed treatment plan will both relieve the pain and tenderness and work towards a full limb recovery.

 - Physical therapy for tennis elbow.
+Stretches and strengthening exercises provided by a physical therapist.

 - Tennis elbow braces.